L0r3nz0000/Assistant/README.md

 Start the service with ```sudo systemctl start Assistant```.

-You can use the default wake word "jarvis."
+You can use the default wake word "coral."
 Wait for the activation sound and then ask your question.
 If you want to change the wake word, you can go to [Picovoice](https://console.picovoice.ai/), create your wake word, and download it into the wake_word_models/ directory

 # Functions

-* Answer to every type of question (using llama3-70b fine-tuned for chat)
+* Answer to every type of question
 * Execute bash and python scripts
 * Tell the current date and time
 * Create a timer